Why Read This

 , analysts Josh Bernoff and Ted Schadler explore the potential of this trend: Proactive business leaders are harnessing the power of consumer technologies as a way to enhance customer intimacy, improve levels of internal collaboration, and foster innovation.
 Achieving these benefits, however, requires business leaders to make very difficult decisions about the risks and benefits of consumer technology in the workplace — decisions that affect the role and responsibilities of sourcing and vendor management (SVM) professionals.
 SVM professionals who want to play a more proactive role in their companies will need to find creative new ways to enable these technologies — and expand their mindset from "protecting the business" to include "empowering the workforce."

-Tags: Cloud Computing, Consumer Electronics & Technology, Digital Home, Enterprise Collaboration, Enterprise Mobile Devices, Enterprise Mobility, Enterprise Web 2.0, Information Management, Information Workplace, Infrastructure Architectures, IT Infrastructure & Operations, Sourcing & Procurement, Sourcing Strategy & Execution, Video & Teleconferencing
+Tags: Cloud Computing, Connected Home, Consumer Electronics, Enterprise Collaboration, Enterprise Mobile Devices, Enterprise Mobility, Enterprise Social, Information Workplace, Infrastructure Architectures, Sourcing Strategy & Execution, Video & Teleconferencing